This is the Record of John

-"This Is the Record of John" is a verse anthem written by the English composer Orlando Gibbons (1583—1625).
+"This is the Record of John" is a verse anthem written by the English composer Orlando Gibbons (1583–1625).
 It is based on a text from the Gospel of John in the Geneva Bible and is a characteristic Anglican-style composition of its time.
 "John" (whose record is being told) refers to John the Baptist.

+Structure and scoring

 The piece is divided into three sections, each beginning with a verse for solo contratenor (more like a modern tenor, but often now sung by a countertenor) followed by a full section (consort of voices), echoing words of the verse.

-The singers are usually accompanied by organ: a viol consort is another possibility, although it is debatable how frequently viols would have been used in Jacobean services.